 When you register a domain name, you have to give an authentic street address, email account and phone number in accordance with the policy adopted by the Internet Corporation for Assigned Names and Numbers (ICANN).
 This info, though, is not kept only by the registrar company, but is accessible to the general public on WHOIS check web sites as well, so anyone can view your info and many individuals may not be pleased with that fact.
-As a result, lots of registrars have launched the so-called ID Protection service, which hides the client’s info and upon a WHOIS check, people will view the details of the registrar, not the domain owner’s.
-This service is also popular as WHOIS Protection or Privacy Protection, but all these terms refer to the very same service.
-As of now, most of the top-level domain names around the world allow ID Protection to be enabled, but there are still country-specific extensions that don’t support the service.
+As a result, lots of registrars have launched the so-called Whois Privacy Protection service, which hides the client’s info and upon a WHOIS check, people will view the details of the registrar, not the domain owner’s.
+This service is also popular as Whois Privacy Protection or Privacy Protection, but all these terms refer to the very same service.
+As of now, most of the top-level domain names around the world allow Whois Privacy Protection to be enabled, but there are still country-specific extensions that don’t support the service.